nealav/so-you-want-a-job/README.md

 6. Referrals are the best chance you have at converting an application to an interview.

 7. Cold-emailing recruiters, hiring managers and engineers could potentially work.
 Guess their emails, download an email finder Chrome extension, or maybe [scrape every GitHub user](https://github.com/nealav/github-scraper).
-You can use Google for this as well with potential search queries like `site:linkedin.com technical recruiter "@fb.com"`.
+You can use Google for this with potential search queries like `site:linkedin.com technical recruiter "@fb.com"`.

 ## [Technical Interviewing](https://github.com/nealav/interviewing)